beentaken/CSCI358_2014/HW/HW7.md

 ID Card/ Token

-it it used for access but not preventation
+it can used for access but not preventation

 ##c.
 Are there equivalents to all or some of the five components in the context of information security?
 What, if any, would they be and why?

 #2.
 Read the Scientific America article that can be found in `HW7-People-Tricked.pdf`.
 Consider the effect this type of effect, `choice blindness`, might have in making choices on the internet.
 Try and think of a way this could be exploited in an online attack.